Home » USA » Cities » The Historic New Orleans Collection: Why Visit This NOLA Gem

 (Photo courtesy of The Historic New Orleans Collection).

-As a publisher, THNOC has produced award-winning original books and even its own magazine, the Historic New Orleans Collection Quarterly, as another way to spread understanding of the region’s history, culture, music, and art.
+As a publisher, THNOC has produced award-winning original books and even its own magazine, the Historic New Orleans Collection Quarterly, as another way to spread understanding of the multicultural history of the region’s culture, music, and art.

 Moreover, intending to preserve tangible objects from the city’s past, THNOC has continuously restored its historical buildings on Royal and Toulouse Street and constructed new structures over time.